TeamofProgrammers/Bridge/README.md

 - [ ] What happens when a user is @ referenced in discord?
 Do we translate that on irc?
 - [ ] What happens when a user is highlighted in irc? do we highlight them in discord?
 - [ ] What happens with nickname collisions?
-  - [ ] Need to implement a prefix/ suffix system.
+  - [ ] Implement a prefix / suffix for nick names.
-- [ ] Should we ignore other bots?
+- [ ] Add option to ignore discord bots.
 - [ ] What happens when a discord user receives a private message on irc?
   - [ ] We could send them a PM from the bot, notifying them they have a message on irc...
   - [ ] Or we can inform the irc user sending the message that this is not supported.